MUSIC at King’s

 Music is a cornerstone of life at King’s with countless opportunities for pupils of all abilities to get involved.

-Our team of 18 peripatetic teachers expertly guides our student musicians on every orchestral instrument in addition to piano, organ, guitar, bass guitar, drum kit and voice.
+Our team of 18 peripatetic teachers expertly guides our pupil musicians on every orchestral instrument in addition to piano, organ, guitar, bass guitar, drum kit and voice.

-Music scholars receive free instrumental lessons on two instruments and have regular opportunities to perform solos.
-A number of music scholars have also won local and national competitions, such as the Rotary Young Musician of the Year competition, and have been prizewinners at events such as the Tunbridge Wells Arts Festival in 2024.
+Music scholars regularly have opportunities to perform solos.
+Many of our music scholars have won local and national competitions, including the Rotary Young Musician of the Year competition, and have been prize-winners at events such as the Tunbridge Wells Arts Festival in 2024.
 King’s musicians have also recently been members of the National Youth Orchestra and currently participate in the National Youth Concert Band, Kent County Youth Orchestra and English Schools Orchestra.

 At King’s, we wish to develop all the aspects of the holistic musician.
-Opportunities to perform and collaborate with their peers provide students with memorable musical experiences and enable peer-to-peer mentorship within musical groups.
-Younger students benefit from working alongside their more experienced colleagues.
+Opportunities to perform and collaborate with their peers provide pupils with memorable musical experiences and enable peer-to-peer mentorship within musical groups.
+Younger pupils benefit from working alongside their more experienced colleagues.

 “Singing in the choir has really helped me develop my sight-reading.
 I love singing with other people and enjoy all the repertoire we perform.”